aadarshpp/Neetcode-150/README.md

 # NeetCode 150

-This repository contains Java solutions for the NeetCode 150 problems.
+This repository contains Python and Java solutions for the NeetCode 150 problems.
 The problems are organized by topic.

 ---